The East Nashville Flea is now open every Saturday in 2021 from 11-5!

 Health and Safety Regulations: It is the responsibility of each vendor to abide by all state and federal regulations which govern the sampling, production, labeling, or safety of the product the vendor offers for sale at the market.
 Failure to comply may result in forfeiture of the vendor’s booth.
 If you have any questions on this matter, please speak with the Market Manager, the Tennessee Department of Agriculture Regulatory Services, or the Davidson County Health Department.
 All processed foods must comply with all applicable state and federal health and safety regulations.
 A copy of the commercial kitchen certificate or domestic kitchen certificate must be displayed in the booth at all times.
 Proper labeling must be used as defined by the proper authority.
 Documentation of certified scales must be displayed in the booth.
 Proper labeling pertaining to organically grown produce must be displayed.

-Booth Fee: Vendors are expected to participate for the entirety of the season, which will be Every Thursday, 4pm-7pm, from May 6, 2021 through to October 28, 2021.
+Booth Fee: Vendors are encouraged to participate for the entirety of the year, which will be Every Thursday, 4pm-7pm, from May 6, 2021 through to October 28, 2021.

 The Season Fee = $663.00 (for 26 Thursdays).